sysrepo-archive/dnsmasq-sysrepo/README.md

 sysrepoctl --import=xml --module=dnsmasq < cfg/dnsmasq.xml
 ```

-Note: As a limitiation of this integration, dnsmasq needs to be running under root priviledges to make this work.
+Note: Due to a limitiation of this integration, dnsmasq needs to be always running under root priviledges.
 The settings related to this are already part of the intial configuration imported in step 4).